luc-hens/luc-hens.github.io/guide.md

 ### Can I use qualitative research methods?

 You can use qualitative research methods (such as methods based on data from interviews) when such methods are appropriate and provided that you apply the methods with rigor.
 Your paper should contain a section giving a rationale for the method you selected.
-For a good primer on the use of qualitative methods in the social sciences see: Brett Davies, M. (2007). *Doing a *Successful Research Project: Using Qualitative or Quantitative Methods*.
+For a good primer on the use of qualitative methods in the social sciences see: Brett Davies, M. (2007). *Doing a Successful Research Project: Using Qualitative or Quantitative Methods*.
 Palgrave Macmillan  (ISBN: 978-1403993793) (VUB library call number: 371.1 G DAVI 2007).
 The statistical environment R has a number of tools for qualitative analysis.
-The qualitative data analysis computer software package NVIVO is available to students ([link](https://wearestudent.vub.be/): e-tools > ICT > Hard- and Software).
+The qualitative data analysis computer software package NVivo is available to students [here](https://softweb.vub.be).

 ### How do I write an abstract of my paper?